 I`m not really ready to sell my violins until I`ve made a few changes to them.
 When those change have been made, I`ll be ready to sell them.
 I`ll let you know. -- Gregory Shir

-If I order 2 copies, is it possible that you dedicated to me each copy to me?
+If I order 2 copies, is it possible that you dedicate me each copy to me?

 Best regards Olivier - France